orklann/YahooClassicalButton/Readme.md

 ### Why this buttons for Cocoa

-Once upon a time i navigate Yahoo Flickr, I saw this classical buttons style written by HTML & CSS, and I love them very much, so I spent several hours to write them out by Cocoa and Objective-C, I hope you love them too.
+Once upon a time i navigated Yahoo Flickr, I saw this classical buttons style written by HTML & CSS, and I love them very much, so I spent several hours to write them out by Cocoa and Objective-C, I hope you love them too.

 ### How to use